FurkanAy97/JOIN---Project/README.md

 # JOIN-Project
-"JOIN" Kanban Board - A Kanban Webapplication for educational purposes "JOIN" is an intuitive and user-friendly web application that brings the power of Kanban boards to your fingertips.
+"JOIN" Kanban Board - A Kanban Webapplication.
+"JOIN" is an intuitive and user-friendly web application that brings the power of Kanban boards to your fingertips.
 Whether you're managing personal tasks, collaborating with a team, or organizing projects, "JOIN" offers a seamless and efficient experience.
 This application is designed to streamline your workflow and enhance productivity.

 Key features of "JOIN" include: